 - Take the ACCUPLACER test given in the Gadsden State Testing Center at the One Stop Center.
-A score of 62 or higher must be achieved on the English portion and 78 or higher on the reading portion.
+A score of 18 or better on the ACT (or equivalent SAT score) or ACCUPLACER Placement score of 5 or higher is required.
 If the scores are below those specified, the applicant must complete one or more developmental courses in the area of deficiency prior to starting the Court Reporting Program.

 - Complete the application procedure for admission to Gadsden State here.

 - Complete the Court Reporting application.
 Submit to the Court Reporting Department.

 - Submit official high school and college transcripts or official GED scores to the Admissions Office and to the Court Reporting Department.
 Download the transcript request form here.

 - Submit a resume of work experience, activities and honors to the Court Reporting Department, if any.